margaretmf/margaretmf.github.io/innovation.md

 ## **Day 28** ##
 ### **Images** ###
-(1) The reds and whites on Country music street - red truck, guitars, and lights (2) Innocence and freedom for all races in Nashivlle - "it's 2020" (3) Brick buildings that look like Ireland
+(1) The reds and whites on Country music street - red truck, guitars, and lights (2) Innocence and freedom for all races in Nashville - "it's 2020" (3) Brick buildings that look like Ireland
 (4) Green leaves near the water
 (5) The construction workers working on the street in green

 ### **Sounds** ###
-(1) Blues/jazz msuic on staying the night in Bristol (2) A bus honking a horn
+(1) Blues/jazz music on staying the night in Bristol (2) A bus honking a horn
 (3) The sounds of cars moving and sounding like ocean waves (4) Peace, be still; sin no more in the morning after acknowledging a sinful act